 In the end, Dell’s strategy was simple and straightforward.
 It combined a customer order strategy that drove its supply chain.
 The impetus was on driving customer demand and then using that customer demand to better manage procurement and inventory.
 It reduced pricing, secured high-volume business and helped to position Dell as a market leader.

-Get in touch with our team to see how we can help you build a push-pull supply chain strategy.
+Get in touch with our team today to discover how we can help you build a push-pull supply chain strategy like Dell’s.